Adarshreddyash/surfing/README.md

 # 🌊 Surfing Weights

-A Python package for streaming transformer model weights to enable efficient AI inference on edge devices, IoT, and mobile platforms.
+A Python Server for streaming transformer model weights to enable efficient AI inference on edge devices, IoT, and mobile platforms.

 ## 🚀 Key Features